Submitted Surnames on the United States Popularity List

 De WolfDutch, Flemish Means "the wolf", a nickname given to someone associated with wolves in some way, or a habitational name for someone who lived by a sign depicting a wolf.
 Could also be a patronymic form of Wolf.

-DiabArabic Derived from Arabic ذئب (dhiʾb) meaning "wolf".
+DiabArabic From Arabic ذئب (dhiʾb) meaning "wolf".

 DiabateWestern African From the name of the Diabaté clan of the Mandinka and the closely related Soninke peoples, usually interpreted as “the irresistible.”